-Corequisite: WLD 295 Work Based Learning Feedback and discussion to integrate and relati

-Feedback and discussion to integrate and relate Work Based Learning and classroom based instruction.
+Corequisite: WLD 295 Work Based Learning Feedback and discussion to integrate and relate Work Based Learning and classroom based instruction.
 Work ethic, leadership, safety and occupational health, environmental issues, and other student generated topics are examined.
 May be repeated up to six (6) credits.

-WABO TESTING
+WABO TESTING 0

 Washington Association of Building Officials (WABO) testing is available.
-Contact the welding department at 762-6252 for more information.
+Contact the welding department at 762.6252 for more information.

-\Flexibility is maintained to allow students to advance at their own learning rates; additional laboratory time is available through enrollment in WLD 190 or WLD 290.
+Flexibility is maintained to allow students to advance at their own learning rates; additional laboratory time is available through enrollment in WLD 190 or WLD 290.

-\\Approved by the FAA
+Approved by the FAA